Week-in-Review: Google’s never-ending autonomous road trip – TechCrunch

 - Trump must unblock his Twitter critics

-Twitter is a consumer product, so politicians using it might feel like its their own personal account, but when they use it for political announcements it becomes an official communications channel and using features like blocking stifles national free speech.
+Twitter is a consumer product, so politicians using it might feel like it’s their own personal account, but when they use it for political announcements it becomes an official communications channel, and using features like blocking stifles national free speech.
 So says an NY-based appeals court this week of President Trump’s habit of blocking critics.
 It’s undoubtedly a ruling that’s going to have far-reaching implications for U.S. political figures that use social media.
 Read more here.

 - Nintendo switches up the Switch

-The Nintendo Switch arrived on the scene with the bizarre notoriety of being a handheld system that was also a home console, but it’s not enough for the Japanese game co to capture the hybrid market, it’s looking to revisit the success it had back in the peak Nintendo DS days.
-The company announced the Switch Lite this week, which strips away a number of features for the sake of making a smaller, simpler version of the Nintendo Switch which is handheld-only and sports a longer battery life.
+The Nintendo Switch arrived on the scene with the bizarre notoriety of being a handheld system that was also a home console, but it’s not enough for the Japanese game company to capture the hybrid market, it’s looking to revisit the success it had back in the peak Nintendo DS days.
+The company announced the Switch Lite this week, which strips away a number of features for the sake of making a smaller, simpler version of the Nintendo Switch that is handheld-only and sports a longer battery life.
 Read more here.

 - Google and Amazon bury the home-streaming hatchet